silverbulletmd/silverbullet/libraries/Library/Std/Editor/Mention Inbox.md

 end

 -- The recipient the current user is, when the space knows who that is.
-An -- anonymous reader of a public space is nobody, and opens on all recipients. local function ownTarget() local me = identity.own() return me and me.id
+An -- anonymous reader of a public space is nobody and opens on all recipients;
+-- an owner-only deployment without account usernames resolves to @self. local function ownTarget() local me = identity.own() return me and me.id